reduxjs/redux/docs/basics/Actions.md

 }
 ```

-By contrast, in Redux action creators are **pure functions** with zero side-effects.
-They simply return an action:
+By contrast, in Redux action creators simply return an action:

 ```js
 function addTodo(text) {